bjornhellander/TestInheritanceGenerator/README.md

 ## Purpose

-This package generates test class "stubs" which inherit from test classes in a referenced test project.
+This source generator package generates test class "stubs" which inherit from test classes in a referenced test project.
 The typical use case is if you have test projects per version of some software component and you want all tests for the previous version to be executed for the next version as well.
 This is accomplished automatically by this package by generating a file for each found test class in the referenced test project and by adding inheritance